nicholaswilde/recipes/docs/breakfast/the-food-lab-light-and-fluffy-scrambled-eggs.md

 ### Step 1

 Combine the large eggs, salt, and milk in a medium bowl and whisk until homogeneous and frothy, about 1 minute.
-Allow to rest at room tempera ture for at least 15 minutes.
+Allow to rest at room temperature for at least 15 minutes.
 The eggs should darken in color significantly.

 ### Step 2